darchipov/opendatalayer/README.md

 one could even build a classical, UI-driven tag management system on top of the ODL standard.

 ### 3. Include ODL in your website
-You can include ODL via an asynchronous script tag and then, if required, immediately access the API using the method queue pattern.
+You can simply include ODL via an asynchronous script tag and then immediately access the API using the method queue pattern.
+Though, under normal circumstances there should be no need to directly access the ODL via the script API, unless you have some very special requirements.
+ODL is designed to be completely accessible through `data-odl-*` attributes (as described in detail in the [Events documentation](#simplified-markup-notation)).
+Also the call to `odl.initialize` is intentionally left out here.
+When using [ODL Builder](https://gitlab.gkh-setu.de/bsna/opendatalayer-builder) the ODL is automatically configured and initialized behind the scenes.

 ```html
 <script src="/some/path/to/my-odl-bundle.js" type="text/javascript" async></script>